"Novacane" is a blast of energy in the middle of Odelay

 Anyway, come the Odelay

 tour in 1996 though, "Novacane" was of course regularly performed.
-Early on the tour, on July 21 1996, the song is combined with "Devils Haircut
+Probably played every night, except for the rare occasion.
+Early on the tour, as on July 21 1996, the song is combined with "Devils Haircut

 After the massive Odelay